 Types of Fiber Optic Attenuators

 Optical attenuator takes a number of different forms.
-They are typically grouped as fixed optical attenuator and optical variable attenuator.
+They are typically grouped as a fixed optical attenuator and optical variable attenuator.

 Fixed Optical Attenuator

-Fixed attenuator, as the name of which has indicated clearly, is designed to have an unchanging level of attenuation, expressed in dB, such as 1dB, 5dB, 10dB, etc. Fixed value attenuators consist of in-line type and connector type.
+Fixed attenuator, as the name of which has indicated clearly, is designed to have an unchanging level of attenuation, expressed in dB, such as 1dB, 5dB, 10dB, etc. Fixed value attenuators consist of the in-line type and connector type.
 In-line type looks like a plain fiber patch cable.
 It has a fiber cable terminated with two connectors which you can specify types.
-Connector type attenuator looks like a bulk head fiber connector, with a male connector interface on one end and a female interface connector on the opposite end.
-It mates to regular connectors of the same type such as FC, ST, SC and LC.
+Connector type attenuator looks like a bulkhead fiber connector, with a male connector interface on one end and a female interface connector on the opposite end.
+It mates to regular connectors of the same type such as FC, ST, SC, and LC.
 Their applications include telecommunication networks, optical fiber test facility, Local Area Network (LAN) and CATV systems.

 Optical Variable Attenuator